0100101101011010/food/_pages/calculator.md

 ### Steel Cut Oats

-\* Use cold water.
-You can pour in the oats and water the night before and set a delay timer; the overnight soaking won't affect the texture of the oats very much, but you can reduce the cook time by 1 minute if you want.
+\* You can pour in the oats and water the night before and set a delay timer; the overnight soaking won't affect the texture of the oats very much, but you can reduce the cook time by 1 minute if you want.

 | <sup>Amount of oats:</sup> <input id="inputSCOat" type="number" placeholder="grams" oninput="SCOatCalc(this.value)" onchange="SCOatCalc(this.value)"> | Thick, chewy | Just right | Moist, creamy |
 |--|----------------------|-----------------------|----------------------|